Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove Permissions from SharePoint Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete permissions from site for specified SharePoint user or group with the help of Microsoft Flow.
+Delete permissions from site for specified SharePoint user or group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters